-The SE, the new enlarged European Union and the development of an integrated Euro-Mediterranean space

-The EU places great importance on the objective of consolidating an integrated European space where social and economic inequalities between the EU-15 and the 12 new member countries in Eastern and Southern Europe will be diminished and eliminated as soon as possible.
+The SE, the new enlarged European Union and the development of an integrated Euro-Mediterranean space new member countries in Eastern and Southern Europe will be diminished and eliminated as soon as possible.
 Among other consequences, these inequalities have caused considerable migratory flows from East to West within the EU.
 Together with stronger social cohesion in the EU, another challenge is to foster an integrated Euro-Mediterranean space that will become an area of prosperity and stability.
 For this, all the countries bordering on the Mediterranean need to consolidate strong democratic states and the productive fabric of civil society in the southern rim countries needs to be expanded.